caldav/duc_to_md/data/en_phone_apps_qml_tutorials_qml-unit-testing_.md

 the expected outcome of a series of actions.
 By limiting yourself to a single statement about the expected outcome, it is clear why a test fails.

-Unit tests are the base of the [testing pyramid](https://developer.ubuntu.com/en/apps/quality/).
+Unit tests are the base of the [testingpyramid](https://developer.ubuntu.com/en/apps/quality/).
 The testing pyramid describes the three levels of testing an application, going from low level tests at the bottom and increasing to high level tests at the top.
 As unit tests are the lowest level, they should represent the largest number of tests